bmhs-tsa/bmhs-tsa.github.io/content/post/web-gauntlet-2/index.md

 * Time: `2-3 hours`

 *Learn more about how we rate challenges [here](/post/rating).*

+## Preface
+This is the followup challenge to [Web Gauntlet](https://play.picoctf.org/practice/challenge/88).

 ## What are SQL injections?
 SQL injections occur when a server improperly handles user input in such a